Modernized Legacy App, Enabled Acquisition

 Why Redesign DART?

-Wider Audience: DART needs to be browser-based so it can be hosted on the Relativity platform
+Wider Audience: DART needed to be browser-based so it can be hosted on the Relativity platform

 Design Debt: 16 years of development without UX research or design involvement has created usability issues